greatfog/fromkin52/README.md

 You can also include Kaltura Mediaspace videos by using the param ve-iframe code and the embeding code from Kaltura.
 This is a WTMJ reports video from our WTMJ channel.
 <param ve-iframe id="kaltura mediaspace" src="https://cdnapisec.kaltura.com/p/2370711/sp/237071100/embedIframeJs/uiconf_id/42909941/partner_id/2370711?iframeembed=true&playerId=kaltura_player&entry_id=1_3euc8iny&flashvars[streamerType]=auto&amp;flashvars[localizationCode]=en&amp;flashvars[leadWithHTML5]=true&amp;flashvars[sideBarContainer.plugin]=true&amp;flashvars[sideBarContainer.position]=left&amp;flashvars[sideBarContainer.clickToClose]=true&amp;flashvars[chapters.plugin]=true&amp;flashvars[chapters.layout]=vertical&amp;flashvars[chapters.thumbnailRotator]=false&amp;flashvars[streamSelector.plugin]=true&amp;flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&amp;flashvars[dualScreen.plugin]=true&amp;flashvars[Kaltura.addCrossoriginToIframe]=true&amp;&wid=1_cambmsxn" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="WTMJ_reports_SR482_cs">

-## add an image using ve-image url=""
+## add an image using ve-image url=

-Property deeds and real estate covenants govern restrictions on the use of property.
-During the early to mid-twentieth century, these documents were often used to prevent people who were not white from buying property in certain areas.[^1]
+url: The URL to the image file.
+This is not required or used if a manifest option is provided.
+When using a IIIF image separate from a manifest, /info.json must be appended to the image URL.
+When using an image URL the highest quality version of the image should be used when multiple versions are available, such as when using a Wikimedia Commons image.
 <param ve-image
        url="https://collections.lib.uwm.edu/digital/iiif/kal/1211/full/pct:50/0/default.jpg">